 There may be more than one dream per player.

-If there are no more cards available in the DRAW PILE and the DISCARD PILE, the game is a draw.
+If there are no more cards available in the DRAW PILE or the DISCARD PILE, the game is a draw.

 The player with the most points at the end of the game is the overall winner.